 - Don't syndicate all your content: Be selective in which articles you choose to share.

-- Weigh syndication pros and cons carefully: Ensure that the benefits you derive from sharing content are greater than having the organic search traffic.
+- Weigh syndication pros and cons carefully: Ensure that the benefit you derive from sharing articles is greater than having the organic search traffic.

-- Google makes mistakes: Despite numerous signals indicating SME Pals as the originator of the articles, Google's Panda algorithm chose incorrectly.
+- Google makes mistakes: Despite numerous signals indicating SME Pals as the originator of the articles, the Panda algorithm chose incorrectly.

-- Be selective about which sites you syndicate to: While B2C won't follow the recommended guidelines set by Google, they were fortunately willing to help out.
+- Be selective about which sites you syndicate to: While B2C won't follow the recommended guidelines, they were fortunately willing to help out.

 All in all, I am glad to have learned a valuable lesson, and, provided Google restores my search rankings at some point in the near future, I'll be able to continue growing and driving revenue through content, SEO and conversions successfully.